abhisheknair10/IDD-Final-Project/README.md

     <img src="https://github.com/abhisheknair10/IDD-Final-Project/blob/main/Assets/neo6m.png" width="300" title="Neo 6M">
 </p>

+Interfacing the Neo 6M with the Raspberry Pi requires running some UNIX commands in the command line.
+The commands are as follows:

+1. Install gpsd:
+    ```bash
+    sudo apt-get install gpsd gpsd-clients python-gps
+    ```

+2. Identify all the ports on the Raspberry Pi and find the one that is associated with the GPS module:
+    ```bash
+    ```bash
+    ls -l /dev/tty*
+    ```
+For our specific device, the port was /dev/ttyAMA0.

+This port needs to be noted down when running the python file to read the GPS data from the correct port at a baud rate of 9600.

 # 2. The Run Tracking Software on the Raspberry Pi

+To be added...

 # 3. Cloud Server Development